DavianRobinson/moneybox-app/README.md

 Once you have completed test, zip up your solution, excluding any build artifacts to reduce the size, and email it back to our recruitment team.

 Good luck!

+Refactor Notes - Davian Robinson:

+- Updated the Domain Account Class and User Class
+- Updated The Namespaces to reflect the Class Location
+- Transfer money Credit and debit need to occur as transaction so created new repository iterface to handle this
+- Add the body of withdraw method
+- added test for both Transfer money and Withdraw method
+- Change decimal type to money type , as the domain is all about money it should be treated as a class to handle currencies , decimal rounding and future currecy conversions in one place